DMCC Approved Auditors in Dubai

 5 – What is the cost of an annual audit for a DMCC registered business?

-The cost of an annual audit is determined based on several factors, such as the size of the company, number of employees and bank accounts, local or international business operations, number of transactions during the year, etc. One of the other key factors that determines the audit fee is the audit risk.
+Several factors determine the cost of an annual audit, such as the size of the company, number of employees and bank accounts, local or international business operations, number of transactions during the year, etc. One of the other key factors that determines the audit fee is the audit risk.
 The higher the audit risk is, the higher the fee will be.
 You can compare audit fees and service packages for businesses registered in DMCC by using our free Auditing Fee Calculator.

 6 – Advantages of engaging DMCC approved auditors for your company